ICJIA/r3-next/public/markdown/faqs.md

 If they satisfy all of the eligibility requirements to apply, there is nothing in the grant requirements barring dispensaries from applying for this funding.
 As with all applications, they would need to also submit an eligible program design that fits with the R3 program requirements.

+The grant agreement requires grantees to comply with all provisions of the Illinois Drug-Free Workplace Act, 30 ILCS 580/3, which prohibits the manufacture, distribution, dispensation, possession or use of a controlled substance at the place where services are being performed.
+Therefore, dispensaries are prohibited from accepting a grant for work at the dispensary or any place where cannabis is being manufactured, distributed, dispensed, or possessed.
+The dispensary would be eligible to apply as long as it remains in compliance with this Act.

 #### Are K-12 schools eligible to apply?
 Can post-secondary schools apply?

 If they satisfy all of the eligibility requirements to apply, there is nothing in the grant requirements barring schools from applying for this funding.
 As with all applications, they would need to also submit an eligible program design that fits with the R3 program requirements.